 5.6.
 Troubleshooting AVR programming issues

-This section helps solve problems you might have using the Pololu USB AVR Programmer v2 to program AVRs.
+This section helps solve problems you might have using the Pololu USB AVR Programmer v2.x to program AVRs.

 If the programmer blinks its red LED and resets when you plug it into to the AVR:

-If the programmer’s regulator mode is set to Auto or 3.3 V, and you plug it in to a device running at 5 V with a strong pull-up (less than 10kΩ) on its reset line, the programmer could experience a brown-out reset.
+If you are using Pololu USB AVR Programmer v2, and the programmer’s regulator mode is set to Auto or 3.3 V, and you plug it in to a device running at 5 V with a strong pull-up (less than 10kΩ) on its reset line, the programmer could experience a brown-out reset.
 After all the pins are connected, the programmer will indicate the brown-out by blinking its red LED four times, and then it will resume normal operation.
 Any programs using the programmer’s COM ports or its native USB interface might need to be restarted.
 You can avoid this by setting the regulator mode to 5 V, which can be done by running

 If a motor on your Baby Orangutan or 3pi Robot runs briefly:

-If you plug the programmer into a Baby Orangutan or 3pi Robot, motor 2 might run as you are plugging it in.
+If you plug a Pololu USB AVR Programmer v2 into a Baby Orangutan or 3pi Robot, motor 2 might run as you are plugging it in.
 After all the pins are connected, the motor will stop running.
 You can avoid this by adding

 set_motors(0, 0); to the beginning of your program (e.g. the first line of